typedb/typedb-studio/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-name: Bug Report about: Report a bug here, or visit forum.vaticle.com for troubleshooting discussions labels: bug
+name: Bug Report
+about: Report a bug here, or visit forum.vaticle.com for troubleshooting discussions
+title: ''
+labels: bug
+assignees: ''

 ---

 Please replace every line in curly brackets ( { like this } ) with appropriate answers, and remove this line.